 The problem is, her father is dead, and the last time she saw him she told him to go away and never come back.
 Now she can’t take those words back.

-Her weakness is that she can be ‘wagamama’, as Japanese people might put it.
+Her shortcoming is that she can be ‘wagamama’, as Japanese people might put it.
 Selfish, inward looking.
 The mother is presented non-empathetically to the audience, but this is because we are seeing her through Momo’s eyes.
 Momo does not see her mother cry, and nor do we.
 We only see the mother leave each day for her nursing seminars, leaving her daughter with the basics but alone nonetheless, told to amuse herself with homework.
 Japanese children do get a lot of homework over summer, but Momo is between schools.
 She has little motivation to do it.

 Momo is a reluctant participant in this new life, wanting only to return to Tokyo.
 But the mother has said that she sold the house in Tokyo rather than rent it out, so we know this is not an option.